anushka025/Student-Stress-Factor-Analysis/README.md

 # Student-Stress-Factor-Analysis
-A predictive model to identify students at high risk of stress: for the design of customized intervention programs
+A predictive model that analysed a dataset of 1500 students from a school in Nepal on 20 stress factors and corresponding stress levels.
+The aim was to help the school identify key stress factors and and grouping students based on these stress factors to provide targetted interventions.